Languages Pricing FAQ Contact Log in For Business Get Started

 Mixed-language content and code-switching

 Some real-world content naturally switches languages.
 For example, a speaker moving between English and Spanish in the same sentence, or a technical talk where foreign terms are intentionally used mid-speech.
+Most transcription engines struggle with this.

 Best fit: Deepgram Nova 3.
 It is the only engine in this comparison that reliably supports true code-switching, making it the safest choice for multilingual speech within the same audio segment.